Wuvist/lcpc/lcpc.typ

 #figure(
   image("data/LCPC_change.png", width: 90%),
-  caption: "Change of SG LCPC by type of dwelling from 2007/08 to 2017/18 " ) <sg_lcpc_change>
+  caption: "Change of LCP by type of dwelling from 2007/08 to 2017/18" ) <sg_lcpc_change>

 Quick findings from this LCPC: